vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Manually Adding Packages.md

 ---

 See [Package Manifest](https://docs.unity3d.com/Manual/upm-manifestPkg.html) for more information.

+[^1]: You can find the documentation for packages by looking in the [packages by keywords](https://docs.unity3d.com/Manual/pack-keys.html) section of the Unity Manual.